melvingaye/simple-server/README.md

 <details>
 <summary>4.
 Add Linting</summary>

-I. Run `npm i -D eslint` to install the linter.
+I. Run `npm i -D eslint` to install the linter that gets used to enforce coding standards.

 II.
 Add an eslint `.eslintrc` [config file](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-file-formats) to the root of your project.

 III.
 In order to use eslint with prettier some dependencies are needed, eslint prettier config and plugin.
-Run `npm i -D eslint-config-prettier` and `npm i -D eslint-plugin-prettier`.
+Run [`npm i -D eslint-config-prettier` [README](https://github.com/prettier/eslint-config-prettier/) and `npm i -D eslint-plugin-prettier` [README](https://github.com/prettier/eslint-plugin-prettier#recommended-configuration).

 IV.
 In order to use eslint to lint typescript there are also dependencies.
 Run `npm i -D @typescript-eslint/parser` and `npm i -D @typescript-eslint/eslint-plugin`.